Hydroponics at Ledgeview Gardens

 Hydroponics is the future of growing.
 There seems to be a constant battle within politics about how we are going to feed the world.
 Some think the answer is GMO’s, some think it’s going to be an uptick in small family farms producing enough food for a small community.
-While there are many different options, when it comes to producing vegetables in a clean, organic practice, we found Hydroponics to be the best.
+While there are many different options, when it comes to producing vegetables in a clean, sustainable practice, we found Hydroponics to be the best.

 There are so many benefits to growing hydroponically, but the most impressive may be its space and water efficiency.
 Within our system we are able to produce an equal amount of tomatoes as someone growing the same fruit on 20 acres of soil.
 This space efficiency means we can save vast amounts of water, labor and time by using this high tech growing system.